 You Don't Realize You've Gone Too Far

-As Laura and I walked along the road, there were increasing signs of a lost civilization; clothesline poles here, a twisted electric meter there, the occasional cement slab dotting what seemed like an empty field.
+As Laura and I walked along the road, there were increasing signs of a lost civilization; clothesline poles here, a twisted electric meter there, and the occasional cement slab dotting what seemed like an empty field.
 Still, no cars passed us on the road.
 We cautiously walked down into the ditch and closer to the remnants of what had been a quaint town.
 Laura told us about riding her bike and walking to school.
-About normal times in a town that didn't exist any more.
+About normal times in a town that didn't exist anymore.

-She pointed to where the post office, school and swimming pool used to be.
+She pointed to where the post office, school, and swimming pool used to be.
 The swimming pool that must have practically glowed from radioactivity.
-She said it was a good time in her life, but above all else it was very normal.
+She said it was a good time in her life, but above all else, it was very normal.

 I suddenly panicked.
 "NO!
 Put it down!
 Don't touch anything!"
 I knocked a bottle out of my son's hand, suddenly remembering: You can't see it, smell it, or taste it, but it's everywhere.
 Radioactivity.
 Poison.